Azure/terraform-azure-modules/codex/general_rules.md

 * [Module Creation - Recommended Pattern](https://learn.hashicorp.com/tutorials/terraform/pattern-module-creation?in=terraform/modules)
 * Terraform Style Guide

-This set of rules are for modules developed for Azure.
+This set of rules is made for modules developed for Azure.
 If sample code is required in the following chapters, Azure resources should be used in the examples.

 ## Module Version Requirements